-190 Mazadoorian, supra note 150.
+Mazadoorian, supra note 150.

-evolving and improving technology, together with the emergence of numerous increasingly specialized providers and platforms, are building upon an already proven track record portending even greater and easier access and success."191 The current acceptance by the legal profession of online and remote technologies must not be short-lived.
+technologies must not be short-lived.
 Instead, the pandemic should be seen as a catalyst, as motivation to enact systemic changes in our approach to technology in the law.
-192 The COVID-19 experience has been encouraging, in that it has shown us that we can adapt when necessary, and now might be the perfect time for Manitoba to capitalize on the current environment and implement an ODR system.
+The COVID-19 experience has been encouraging in that it has shown us that we can adapt when necessary, and now might be the perfect time for Manitoba to capitalize on the current environment and implement an ODR system.